kaboc/dart_text_parser/README.md

 Tip:

-If you want certain parentheses to be not captured as a group, add `?:` after the starting parenthesis, like `(?:pattern)` instead of `(pattern)`.
+If you want certain parentheses to be not captured as a group, add `?:` after the opening parenthesis, like `(?:pattern)` instead of `(pattern)`.

 ### RegExp options